New York Pass and tourist cards: complete guide 2026

 OMNY: the contactless system

-As an alternative to the MetroCard, you can use OMNY, the latest system that allows you to pay for every ride with a contactless card, including via smartphone or smartwatch.
+Payment for and use of the subway in NYC is handled through the OMNY system, which allows you to pay for each ride using a contactless card, including via smartphone or smartwatch.

 The logic is simple:

-- Each ride costs about $2.90 and is charged directly to the card
+- Each ride costs $3 and is charged directly to your card.

 - From then on, you will pay nothing more until the end of the 7 days, calculated from the first run made

-Be careful though, if you are traveling in a group, each member must have their own card.
-Those who do not have their own card will have to do the Metrocard.
+📌 Please note: if you are traveling in a group, each member must have their own credit card.

-Do children have to take season tickets for public transportation?
+Do children have to pay for public transportation?

 Frequently asked questions about New York City passes (FAQ)